-Geographical Indication Tag
+Geographical Indication Tag - GI Tag

 Why does Rosogulla equate to Bengal?
 Or Kancheepuram sarees to Tamil Nadu?
 Or Pashmina to Kashmir?
 Or Chikankari to Lucknow?
-Because these regions, which are the origins of these products, give them their distinct identity.

 What is a GI tag?

 It is a marker or indication used on products, which indicates that a product originates from a specific region that lends the product its fine reputation and unique features.It implies that the product's quality and characteristics are primarily attributable to the good's geographic origin.A GI tag is like a trademark or a patent or copyright for handicrafts, agricultural goods, foodstuff, and manufactured products for that location.

 GI Tag full form

 Who gives GI tag - GI tag ministry